cuttle-cards/cuttle/docs/game-rules.md

    - To play a card for points, click a card in your hand to select it, then click your field.

-3. **Scuttling:** You may player a number card from your hand onto a lower valued number card that your opponent has played for points; this destroys both cards.
+3. **Scuttle:** You may player a number card from your hand onto a lower valued number card that your opponent has played for points; this scraps both cards.
 You may also scuttle a card of the same rank, if your card has the higher suit.
 The suit order is Clubs (weakest) < Diamonds < Hearts < Spades (strongest).

    - To scuttle an opponent's point card, click a higher number card (Ace - Ten) in your hand to select it, then click the card you'd like to scuttle.

-4. **Face Cards and Glasses Eights:** Face cards and eights can be played as **Face Cards and Glasses Eights**.
-While on your board, Face Cards and Glasses Eights provide you advantages.
-An explanation of the different Face Cards and Glasses Eights can be found below.
+4. **Royals and Glasses Eights:** Royals and eights can be played as **Royals and Glasses Eights**.
+While on your board, Royals and Glasses Eights provide you advantages.
+An explanation of the different Royals and Glasses Eights can be found below.

-   - To play a Face Card or Glasses Eight, click the card in your hand to select it, then click your field (in green) to play it.
+   - To play a Royal or Glasses Eight, click the card in your hand to select it, then click your field (in green) to play it.

 5. **One-Offs:** Ace-Sevens and also Nines can be played as **One-Offs**.
-Playing a card for a One-Off effect discards (to the scrap pile) in exchange for an effect, based on the rank of the card.
+Playing a card for a One-Off effect scraps the card in exchange for an effect, based on the rank of the card.
 A list of all the effects can be found below.
    - To play a card as a **One-Off**, click a card in your hand to select it, then click the **Scrap Pile** or an opponent's card to target.

 ## One-Offs

-- **Ace**: Destroy all **Point** cards
+- **Ace**: Scrap all **Point** cards
 - **Two**: One of two effects:
-  1. Destroy **target Face Card or Glasses Eight**
-  2. Counter **target One-Off** (play this when an opponent plays a **One-Off** effect to stop it from happening)
+  1. Counter **target One-Off** (play this when an opponent plays a **One-Off** effect to stop it from happening)
+  2. Scrap **target Royal or Glasses Eight**
 - **Three**: Choose one card from the **Scrap Pile** and put it in your hand.
-- **Four**: Your opponent discards two cards of her choice from her hand to the **Scrap Pile**
+- **Four**: Your opponent discards two cards of their choice from their hand to the **Scrap Pile**
-- **Five**: Draw two cards from the **Deck**.
+- **Five**: Discard one card then draw up to three cards from the **Deck** up to the 8 card hand limit.
-- **Six**: Destroy all **Face Cards and Glasses Eights**
+- **Six**: Scrap all **Royals and Glasses Eights**
 - **Seven**: Reveal the top two cards from the **Deck** and choose one of them to play immediately.
 Play this card however you would like.
 The other card is placed back on top of the deck.
-- **Nine**: Return an opponent's card on the board to their hand.
+- **Nine**: Return an opponent's card on the field to their hand.
 It can't be played next turn.

-## Face Cards & Glasses Eights
+## Royals & Glasses Eights

 - **Eight**: While you control an Eight as a **"Glasses Eight"**, your opponent plays with her hand revealed to you.
-Unlike one-offs, Glasses Eights remain under your control until destroyed.
+Unlike one-offs, Glasses Eights remain under your control until scrapped.
-- **Jack**: Play a jack on top of a **Point Card** to move it to your side of the board.
-You keep control of the point card as long as you control the top jack.
+- **Jack**: Play a Jack on top of an oppnent's **Point Card** to steal it.
+Point card returns to opponent if the Jack is scrapped or if another Jack is used to steal it back.
 - **Queen**: While you control a Queen, your other cards cannot be **targeted** by your opponent's cards.
+(Does not protect against aces, sixes or scuttling.)
 - **King**: While you have a King, the minimum points needed to win is reduced.
 Each additional King further reduces the limit.
   - 1 King: 14 points to win
   - 2 Kings: 10 points to win
-  - 3 Kings: 7 points to win
+  - 3 Kings: 5 points to win
-  - 4 Kings: 5 points to win
+  - 4 Kings: 0 points to win

 ## FAQ

 ### Can I play a two to counter a point card?
 What about a scuttle?
-Can I play a two to destroy my opponent's Face Card or Glasses Eight on her turn?
+Can I play a two to scrap my opponent's Royal or Glasses Eight on their turn?

 Nope!
 Twos can only counter One-Offs.
-You can play a two to destroy a Face Card or Glasses Eight, but this takes your turn, unlike countering.
+You can play a two to destroy a Royal or Glasses Eight, but this takes your turn, unlike countering.

 ### Do Queens protect against countering with a two?

 Yes!
 Queens protect against **targeting**, when a card applies a unique effect to one specific card.
 This means your other cards (not the Queen, herself) are protected against Twos (either effect), Nines, and Jacks.

+### Do Queens protect against scuttling?
+What about Aces & Sixes?

+No!
+Scuttling doesn't count as targeting, and neither do the board-wiping effects of Aces or Sixes.
+Queens only protect against the effects of Twos, Nines, and Jacks.

 ### Can I counter a Two with a Two?